Secure Print: 5 Print Security Threats to Watch Out For

 Printer hacking through the internet can be extremely destructive.

-If a printer, especially older printers or printers without password protection, have the means to connect to the internet they are open an infinite number of hacks and attacks.
+If a printer, especially older printers or printers without password protection, has the means to connect to the internet they are open to an infinite number of hacks and attacks.

 However, password protection alone won’t stop a hacker from attacking a system.
-Passwords may not always be encrypted when sending between computer and printer, which means someone could easily intercept it.
+Passwords may not always be encrypted when sent between computer and printer, which means someone could easily intercept it.

 This gateway means hackers can easily launch a DOS (Denial of Service) attack, upload malware, send malicious documents, or even install ransomware.

 To protect against this threat, deploy the proper encryption connections and be sure to keep printer firmware and drivers up-to-date.
 New updates will often add new or improved security features and patches.